PaulineOC/CountDown/README.md

 # CountDown

 ### Description:
-CountDown is a  is a variant on the basic tic tac toe game.
+Countdown is a simple timer and a visualization of the 5 Second Rule, popularized by speaker Mel Robbins.
 Implemented with React.

 ![](https://github.com/PaulineOC/CountDown/blob/master/CountdownGif.gif?raw=true)